 It will provide opportunities for the public to experience and appreciate a wide variety of professional artistic and cultural activities.
 A specific focus of the project will be to deepen engagement and participation in culture and the arts among under-served communities, including Native Hawaiians.
 Hālau ‘Ō hia’s involvement will help make the content more relevant to Native Hawaiians.

 Project partners Heather McMillen and Takuma Itoh presented at the Hawaii Conservation Conference.
-New website: Symphony of the Hawai’i Forests.
+Website: Symphony of the Hawai’i Forests.